mzakariaCERN/FunWithR/2_NB/NB_SpamFilter.md

   wc2 <- wordcloud2(FreqMat, minSize = 50)
 ```

-We can also do similar plots with ham and spam messages to compare between them.
-Notice that you need to set always\_allow\_html: yes in yaml and you can only see the interactive image in html. so it was difficult to deploy on github.
+We can also do similar plots with ham and spam messages to compare
+between them.
+Notice that you need to set always\_allow\_html: yes in
+yaml and you can only see the interactive image in html. so it was
+difficult to deploy on github.

 Since the TDM has one feature per word, we have over 6000 features.
+Many
-Many of these features for words that were mentioned once or twice.
-These are unlikely to be useful in the classification. so we set a frequency filter to remove any word mentioned less than 5 times.
+of these features for words that were mentioned once or twice.
+These are
+unlikely to be useful in the classification. so we set a frequency
+filter to remove any word mentioned less than 5 times.

 ``` r
 sms_freq_words <- findFreqTerms(sms_dtm_train, 5)
 str(sms_freq_words)
 ```

-    ##  chr [1:1158] "â€“" "abiola" "abl" "abt" "accept" "access" "account" ...
+    ##  chr [1:1159] "â£wk" "â\200¦" "â\200“" "abiola" "abl" "abt" "accept" ...

 remove every column that matches this vector